Welcome to ICMS

 Events at Bayes Centre, Edinburgh

-Detais of Events POSTPONED due to the global pandemic are available here.
+Details of Events POSTPONED and Events given NEW DATES due to the global pandemic are available here.

 We are working to reschedule Spring/Summer 2020 workshops and will post details once available.